dheeban0111/prettier/Issue-Labels.md

 ## Area

-Areas are parts of the code-base that frequently have issues.
+Areas are parts of the code-base.

 * <kbd>area:cli</kbd>